aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-design/presentation-theme/_index.md

 The new color is applied automatically on both elements.

-### **Set Theme Color from Additional Palette - Luminance transformation**
+### **Set Theme Color from Additional Palette**

-Using colors from the additional palette, you can apply luminance transformations to the main color.
+When you apply luminance transformations to the main color, colors from the additional palette are formed.
+You can then set and get those theme colors.
 This C# code demonstrates the operation: xxx

 ```c#